AdobeDocs/commerce-php/src/pages/developer/components/factories.md

 <preference for="Magento\CatalogInventory\Api\Data\StockItemInterface" type="Magento\CatalogInventory\Model\Stock\Item" />
 ```

-It instructs Magento to use the specific [`Item`](https://github.com/magento/magento2/blob/2.4/app/code/Magento/CatalogInventory/Model/Stock/Item.php) class wherever the [`StockItemInterface`](https://github.com/magento/magento2/blob/2.4/app/code/Magento/CatalogInventory/Api/Data/StockItemInterface.php) is used.
+It instructs the application to use the specific [`Item`](https://github.com/magento/magento2/blob/2.4/app/code/Magento/CatalogInventory/Model/Stock/Item.php) class wherever the [`StockItemInterface`](https://github.com/magento/magento2/blob/2.4/app/code/Magento/CatalogInventory/Api/Data/StockItemInterface.php) is used.
-When a class in that [module](https://glossary.magento.com/module) includes the factory `StockItemInterfaceFactory` as a dependency, Magento generates a factory that is capable of creating the specific `Item` objects.
+When a class in that [module](https://glossary.magento.com/module) includes the factory `StockItemInterfaceFactory` as a dependency, the application generates a factory that is capable of creating the specific `Item` objects.